luckboy/Letin/doc/format.md

 | FUN  | 0      | Function symbol. |
 | VAR  | 1      | Variable symbol. |

 Symbols can be undefined or defined.
-Defined symbols have defined function indexes or defined variable indexes.
+Defined symbols have indexes of defined functions or indexes of defined variables.
 If a symbol is defined, the type number of the symbol is a bitwise alternative of the type number and the DEFINED type flag number.
 The DEFINED type flag has value 16.